OakAlice/OakAlice.github.io/_posts/2024-01-15-happy-academic.md

 date: 2025-01-15
 categories: [PhD, Book Review]
 ---
-# How To Be a Happy Academic, Alexander Clark & Bailey Sousa

 * Read dates: November 2 - December 8, 2024
 * Rating: DNF
 * Recommend for: An audience more advanced in their careers